dishb/monstera/README.md

 | `pip3 install monstera` | `pip install monstera` |

 ## Usage:
-There are 2 options for how you can use 'monstera'.
+There are 2 options for how you can use `monstera`.

 1. Use the CLI: